CarlSandsten/CarlSandsten/README.md

 ## Welcome to my hub 👋

+### 📌 My rating system is not yours

+⭐⭐⭐⭐⭐ = Expert - I should probably be teaching this to fix the 99% bad tutorials out there on the web ⭐⭐⭐⭐ = Advanced skills - Working with it on a daily basis ⭐⭐⭐ = Senior skills - Working with it on a regular (monthly) basis ⭐⭐ = Worked with it - need a refresher
+⭐ = Junior

+### 🖥️ High-level engineering

 - Frontend                 ⭐⭐⭐⭐⭐
 - Backend                  ⭐⭐⭐
-- Fullstack                ⭐⭐⭐⭐⭐
+- Fullstack                ⭐⭐⭐⭐

-### 🖥️ Technologies I worked with professionally that are worth mentioning.
+### 🛠️Technologies I worked with professionally that are worth mentioning.
 - JavaScript               ⭐⭐⭐⭐⭐
 - TypeScript               ⭐⭐⭐⭐
 - Golang                   ⭐⭐⭐
-- C#                       ⭐⭐⭐
+- C#                       ⭐⭐
 - Python                   ⭐⭐⭐
-- PHP                      ⭐⭐⭐
+- PHP                      ⭐⭐
 - SQL (MySQL & PostgreSQL) ⭐⭐⭐
 - GraphQL                  ⭐⭐⭐
 - MongoDB                  ⭐⭐⭐
-- Redis                    ⭐⭐⭐
+- Redis                    ⭐⭐
 - NodeJS                   ⭐⭐⭐⭐
 - Express                  ⭐⭐⭐⭐
 - Dotnet Core              ⭐⭐
 - AWS                      ⭐⭐⭐
 - Azure                    ⭐⭐⭐
-- GCP                      ⭐⭐⭐
+- GCP                      ⭐⭐
 - React                    ⭐⭐⭐⭐
 - NextJS                   ⭐⭐⭐
 - AngularJS                ⭐⭐